Daniel-Mietchen/2016-aesir/primary.rst

 the global annotatome, while also enabling new annotation *services* to be built quickly and easily.

+We have chosen the nickname "Aesir" for this system.

 Three use cases that Aesir would enable
 ---------------------------------------

-1. **Annotating closed literature.** Aeneas is reading a paper from 2004 on a closed-access site, and is interested in knowing who has cited the paper, linking to back references and identifying which have been retracted, and seeing what databases have used the information from the paper.
-Because the paper is not accessible to any automated annotation services, none of this information can be posted on the paper.
-Aeneas submits the paper to the Aesir annotation server with a click, which annotates it and "paints" the paper with annotations.

-2. **Automating deep annotation of closed literature.** Tina has access to an otherwise inaccessible paper, and wants to apply `ContentMine <http://contentmine.org/>`__ to it.
-She cannot give ContentMine direct access to it.
-Tina submits the paper to an Aesir server running ContentMine, which analyzes and annotates the paper.
+1. **Annotating closed biomedical literature with links to genome databases.** Rebecca is reading a C. elegans paper in a closed-access journal, and would like to decorate it with annotations connecting genes and genome coordinates to Wormbase, the C. elegans genome database.
+She installs the Wormbase "annotate this" bookmark and clicks on it; this sends the paper to an Aesir server that annotates it and posts the annotations to hypothes.is, where they can be viewed by Rebecca and others.

+2. **Extract data from closed literature.** Jason would like to use ContentMine to extract data from a closed-access paper he is reading, for his own reuse.
+He clicks the ContentMine "extract this" bookmark, which sends the paper to an Aesir server which runs the ContentMine annotation engine on it and redirects Jason to the resulting data.
+In line with ContentMine's collaboration with hypothes.is, links to the data are also provided directly on the paper.

-3. **Leveraging & driving open peer review.** James is reviewing a paper, and wants to mark it up with external blog commentary and public reviews.
+3. **Leveraging & driving open peer review.** Tina is reviewing a paper, and wants to mark it up with external blog commentary and public reviews.
 Unfortunately, the paper is a revision of a posted preprint and so its hypothes.is URL has changed and no annotations